-As patients and their caregivers become increasingly interested in their health data, OpenNotes can provide a way for them to make health care safer.
-Clinicians review thousands of notes, but a patient reviews just one, his or her own.
+As patients and their caregivers become increasingly interested in their health data, open notes can provide a way for them to make health care safer.
+Health professionals review thousands of notes, but patients review only their own.
 Giving patients the ability to review records offers the potential for enhancing communication and safety partnerships between patients and clinicians, identifying documentation errors, and preventing missed follow-up tests or referrals in the gap between visits.

-Studies show that patients forget between 40 and 80% of the information communicated during a visit.
-Patients and families report that ready access to notes reminds them about important next steps, tests and procedures, and allows them to review what happened at the visit in the comfort of their own homes.
+Studies show that patients forget between 40 to 80% of the information communicated during a visit.
+Patients and families report that ready access to notes reminds them about important next steps, tests and procedures, as they review what happened at the visit in the comfort of their own homes.